Nona9614/spreadsheet-light/README.md

 ## Format

-You can pass as the `TextFormat` class the options to create the best spreadsheet that fits your needs.
+You can pass a `SpreadsheetFormat` object to the options to create the best spreadsheet that fits your needs.

 ```typescript
 import { TextFormat } from "spreadsheet-light";